gkissdev/test-project-sre/README.md

 Task 1
   a.)
-Create an IAM role for managing ec2 instances (read the following task and choose the roles appropriately) b.)
+Create an IAM role for managing ec2 instances (read the following task and choose the roles appropriately)<br />
+  b.)
 Create two EC2 instance (amazon linux) c.)
 Use one VM as the production environment and one as a deployment VM where the application is (jar, application.properties, application-aws.properties) first and deployment is triggered from. d.)
 Make the port found in the application-aws.properties /test url available to call from outside.